zoe-gonzales/rebase-practice/README.md

 5. At this point, you should have 7 individual commits on your branch.
 You can verify this by running `git log` to see the commits, and `git status` to see how far your local branch is ahead of Github.

-6. Push your changes up to your branch.
+6. Push your changes upstream to Github with `git push -u origin <your branch name>`. `-u` is short for `--set-upstream-to` which sets the remote branch.

 ## Part 2: Interactive Rebase